 Floral calendar – A chart that shows the approximate date and duration of floral food sources for bees in a particular geographical area.

 Flow hive – A type of Langstroth hive with a honey super that allows for honey harvesting without the extraction of the frames.
 It was designed by Stuart and Cedar Anderson from Australia.
 The main difference between this hive and a typical Langstroth hive is that the super has been modified to allow for the extraction of the honey without opening the hive.

 Foraging – The action of bees collecting pollen and nectar for consumption and storage.
 This is done by the workers in the colony.
 They are older bees that first started out as nurse bees, then become guard bees, and finally work as foragers until they die of exhaustion.

 Formic acid – A carboxylic acid used for treating bees against varroa.
 It is the only treatment found to kill mites in sealed brood cells.
 It is a naturally occurring compound and is found in ants and in stinging nettle.

 Hive beetle – A pest that invades the hive and whose larvae feeds on pollen, honey, eggs, and brood.
-The beetle also carries with it some yeast spores which causes the fermentation of honey.
+The beetle also carries with it some yeast spores, which cause the fermentation of honey.
 A heavy infestation causes the hive to be filled with slime.